caio-cunha/application_intelbras/README.md

 ## Test application

 Run the endpoints in postman (or others):
- - Import template (in ./postman dir) in the postman.
+ - Import the template (in ./postman dir) in the postman.
  - Test endpoints.